DP WORLD UK

 Revisions

-The MSP Fee will remain unchanged at £10, which will be collected per import laden container.
+The MSP fee will remain unchanged at £10, which will be collected per import-laden container.

 Disbursement

-A new Performance-Based Disbursement (PBD) of £20 per import laden container moved by rail within the MSP Incentive zone will be paid out to Rail Freight Terminal Operators (RFTO) and passed onto the Freight Operating Companies.
+A Performance-Based Disbursement (PBD) of £20 per import-laden container moved by rail within the MSP Incentive zone will apply to Rail Freight Terminal Operators (RFTOs) for the period 1 October 2025 to 30 September 2026.

 The MSP Incentive Zone is approximately 140 miles from Southampton, which includes the intermodal railheads at: